sandeshsapkota/react-project-boilerplate/README.md

 * **build**: Build the project using TypeScript and Vite.
 * **lint**: Run ESLint for linting the code.
 * **preview**: Preview the built project using Vite.

+### Contributing
+Contributions are welcome!
+Feel free to open issues and pull requests for bug fixes, enhancements, or new features.